-Table 1: The SEA Directive requirements and where these have been addressed in this draft SA Report

-The SEA Directive's requirements Where covered in SA Report Preparation of an environmental report in which the likely significant effects on the environment of implementing the plan or programme, and reasonable alternatives taking into account the objectives and geographical scope of the plan or programme, are identified, described and evaluated.
-The information to be given is: a) An outline of the contents, main objectives of the plan or programme, Section 2, Section and relationship with other relevant plans and programmes; 4A(b) and and relationering than other relevant plane and programmes, Appendix 2 b) The relevant aspects of the current state of the environment and the Section 4A(a) and likely evolution thereof without implementation of the plan or Section 4A(c) programme; , , c) The environmental characteristics of areas likely to be significantly Section 4A(a) and affected; Section 4A(c) d) Any existing environmental problems which are relevant to the plan Section 4A(a) and or programme including, in particular, those relating to any areas of a Section 4A(c) particular environmental importance, such as areas designated pursuant to Directives 79/409/EEC and 92/43/EEC; e) The environmental protection objectives, established at international, Section 4A(b), Community or national level, which are relevant to the plan or Appendix 2, programme and the way those objectives and any environmental Section 4A(c), considerations have been taken into account during its preparation; Section 4A(d) f) The likely significant effects on the environment, including on issues Appendix 3 and 4 such as biodiversity, population, human health, & 13 fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors. g) The measures envisaged to prevent, reduce and as fully as possible Section 4B(a) and offset any significant adverse effects on the environment of (b) implementing the plan or programme; (-) h) An outline of the reasons for selecting the alternatives dealt with, and Section 4B(c) a description of how the assessment was undertaken including any difficulties (such as technical deficiencies or lack of know-how) encountered in compiling the required information; i) a description of measures envisaged concerning monitoring; Section 5 j) a non-technical summary of the information provided under the above Non technical headings.
-Summary
+Table 1: The SEA Directive requirements and where these have been addressed inthis draft SA Report in SA Report Preparation of an environmental report in which the likely significant effects on the environment of implementing the plan or programme, and on effects on the environment of implementing the plan or programme, and reasonable alternatives taking into account the objectives and geographical scope of the plan or programme, are identified, described and evaluated.
+The information to be given is: - a) An outline of the contents, main objectives of the plan or programme, Section 2, S Section and relationship with other relevant plans and programmes; 4A(b) and Appendix 2 b) The relevant aspects of the current state of the environment and the Section 4A( a) and likely evolution thereof without implementation of the plan or Section 4A( c) programme; c) The environmental characteristics of areas likely to be significantly Section 4A(a a) and affected; Section 4A( c) d) Any existing environmental problems which are relevant to the plan Section 4A(a a) and or programme including, in particular, those relating to any areas of a Section 4A( c) particular environmental importance, such as areas designated pursuant to Directives 79/409/EEC and 92/43/EEC; e) The environmental protection objectives, established at international, Section 4A( b), Community or national level, which are relevant to the plan or Appendix 2, programme and the way those objectives and any environmental Section 4A( c), considerations have been taken into account during its preparation; Section 4A( d) f) The likely significant effects on the environment, including on issues Appendix 3 and 4 such as biodiversity, population, human health, & 13 fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors. g) The measures envisaged to prevent, reduce and as fully as possible Section 4B( a) and offset any significant adverse effects on the environment of (b) , implementing the plan or programme; h) An outline of the reasons for selecting the alternatives dealt with, and Section 4B( c) a description of how the assessment was undertaken including any , difficulties (such as technical deficiencies or lack of know-how) encountered in compiling the required information; i) a description of measures envisaged concerning monitoring; Section 5 j) a non-technical summary of the information provided under the above Non technic al headings.